Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 Q: When should Visual Studio subscribers use their monthly Azure credits vs the Enterprise Dev/Test offer?

-A: The monthly Azure credit offers for Visual Studio subscribers are best suited to the following scenarios:
+A: The monthly Azure credit offers for Visual Studio subscribers are best suited for the following scenarios:

 - Skills development